antonybudianto/angular-starter/README.md

 You can extend this starter with many extensions built by the community.
 Browse the extensions [here](https://github.com/ngstarter)

 ## Contributing
-Feel free to submit a PR if there are any issues or new features, read [this](https://github.com/antonybudianto/angular2-starter/blob/master/CONTRIBUTING.md) before
+Feel free to submit a PR if there are any issues or new features, please read [this](https://github.com/antonybudianto/angular2-starter/wiki/Contributing) before

 ## Special thanks
 * For all contributors who have helped this starter improvement